matomo-org/developer-documentation/docs/Hooks.md

 #### Request.dispatch.end
 _Defined in [Piwik/FrontController](https://github.com/piwik/piwik/blob/master/core/FrontController.php) in line [157](https://github.com/piwik/piwik/blob/master/core/FrontController.php#L157)_

-Generic hook that plugins can use to modify any output of any controller.
-The event is triggered after any controller is executed but before the result is send to the user.
-The parameters originally passed to the controller are available as well.
+Generic hook that plugins can use to modify any output of any controller method.
+The event is triggered after a controller method is executed but before the result is send to the user.
+The parameters originally passed to the method are available as well.

 Callback Signature:
 <pre><code>function(&amp;$result, $parameters)</code></pre>